Former CIA Director Dismisses Trump ‘Coup’ Claims As ‘Sociopathic Ramblings’

 In a Friday morning interview with MSNBC, Brennan hit back at Trump, dismissing his claims as “sociopathic ramblings,” RealClearPolitics reports.

-“I don’t think it is surprising at all that we continue to hear there sociopathic ramblings from Mr. Trump claiming there was this effort to try to prevent him from being elected or to try to unseat him.”
+“I don’t think it is surprising at all that we continue to hear these sociopathic ramblings from Mr. Trump claiming there was this effort to try to prevent him from being elected or to try to unseat him.”

 The former CIA director said the he would gladly testify before Congress, pushing back against Trump’s claims that it was the CIA that had promoted the Steele dossier — a widely-scrutinized document authored by a former British spy, which alleges that Russia’s Vladimir Putin is in possession of compromising information with which he is effectively blackmailing Trump.